 You could safely summarise this as “trust.”
 Unsurprisingly, it turns out that trust amongst those who work remotely is much lower than those who work in the same location.
 The good news is that there are a few reliable ways to build psychological safety in a remote working environment.

-Tools like that make it easier to have structured conversations can have a significant impact on the quantity and quality of conversations between peers.
-In a recent study NatWest Markets found that using CoachBot, a piece of leadership development software designed to help managers improve the way they engage and develop their team, improved psychological safety in remote teams by more than 40% in less than six months.
+Tools that make it easier to have structured conversations can have a significant impact on the quantity and quality of conversations between peers.
+In a recent study NatWest Markets found that using the Saberr platform - leadership development software designed to help managers improve the way they engage and develop their team - improved psychological safety in remote teams by more than 40% in less than six months.

 Remote work is going to be the new norm.
 But it comes with some risk.
 It is up to us as business leaders to make sure that we consciously act to ensure psychological safety amongst our remote workforces remains high.